It’s a Gold for our RHS Chatsworth Long Border

-Middleton Hall & Gardens have been taking part in the Long Border competition this year at RHS Chatsworth.
+Middleton Hall & Gardens were awarded a Gold medal for our Long Border at this year’s RHS Chatsworth.

-‘A touch of drama’ features a dramatic clash of tactile plants and is full of contrasts.
-Fluffy grasses and velvety foliage jostle with strap-like leaves and spiky flower heads.
-Mounds of fluffy shrubs invite stroking, whilst spiky, thistle-like bracts suggest keeping your distance.
-Muted, metallic silvery foliage is splashed throughout with vibrant spikes of colour from lupins, cirsium and digitalis.
+‘A touch of drama’ featured a dramatic clash of tactile plants.
+Fluffy grasses and velvety foliage jostled with strap-like leaves and spiky flower heads.
+Muted, metallic silvery under-planting was splashed throughout with vibrant spikes of colour from lupins, cirsium and digitalis.

-The long border has been designed by Middleton Hall & Gardens’ Senior Gardener Paul Martin and he was ably assisted by his enthusiastic garden volunteers.
+The Long Border was designed by Middleton Hall & Gardens’ Senior Gardener Paul Martin, and he was ably assisted by his enthusiastic garden volunteers.
 The planting scheme was linked by handcrafted iron spikes topped with glass pendants that were created by our volunteer blacksmith, Di Vernon.

-Below is a full list of all the plants that feature in our border.
+Below is a full list of all the plants that featured in the border.